coolinmc6/analytics/Mastering-Retention.md

 	+ perform an instrumentation review
 		* CM - this looks pretty valuable and would be a good way to get everyone on the team on the same page
 	+ have a high-level understanding of users BEFORE you put the retention lifecycle framework in place
-- A **critical event** is an action that users take within your product that aligns closely with your core value proposition.
+- A **critical event** is an action that users take within your product that aligns closely with your core value proposition. <a name="critical-event"></a>
 	+ This is what you want your users to do!
 Think about it - what is the one thing you want your users to do
 	+ in Airbnb's case it is book a room
 - A good rule of thumb is one critical event per product offering